How Retailers can Use Beacons Powered Proximity Marketing through COVID-19

 1. Tracking customers’ in-store movement

-Beacon technology can be used to track a customer's in-store movement and deliver them the targeted information and discounts on the products that they are looking for during their saturated visits to store.
+Beacon technology can be used to track the in-store movement of customer and deliver them the personalized information as well as discounts on the products that they are looking for during their saturated visits to store.
 For instance, if your customer is in the departmental store for essentials, he might avoid exploring the shirts section despite being close to it, but if he receives a notification of a heavy discount on shirts of his choice, he might make a move.

 2. Help customers' in-store navigation to expedite shopping

-Huge departmental stores can be daunting and time-consuming to navigate.
+Huge departmental stores are daunting and time-consuming to navigate.
 During COVID-19, a customer would prefer spending minimal time to shop the items he is looking for.
 Often they’ll forget buying a few items or will skip them in a hurry to leave the store.
-Fortunately, beacon technology can help combat this problem by offering an indoor mapping experience that makes it easier for customers to find items on their shopping list.
+Apparently, beacons can help resolve this issue by providing an indoor navigation experience which can make it simple for them to find desired items.

 3. Use beacons to build brand loyalty